antonio-lopez/cpsc-349-project-one/README.md

 # CPSC 349 Project One

-## Listo
+## Quickboard

-Listo allows users to create simple lists about anything the think is worth sharing with the world.
+Quickboard allows users to create simple lists about anything the think is worth sharing with the world.
 Users create subjects and list off things pertaining to that specific subject.

 ## Install